-Trailerable boats that are in-and-out of the water pose a challenge.
-A fast trailerable boat may be better off with no paint at all as hard paints don’t do well when exposed to air for long periods of time.
-If that’s not possible, a hybrid soft-hard paint like Pettit’s Vivid may be a better option.
+- A fast trailerable boat may be better off with no paint at all as hard paints don’t do well when exposed to air for long periods.
+If that’s not possible, a hybrid paint may be a better option.

 Boat hulls can be wood, fiberglass, aluminum, and steel.
 It’s important to ensure that a paint is appropriate for your boat’s hull material.